Must-see attractions in Cape Town and the Western Cape

-Our little ones were most captivated by the special dinosaur display that was on when we visited (not a permanent feature – part of their Art in the Garden installment series).
-For us just some very nice sculptures hidden in the hill tops, but again the Globetrotters were utterly captivated and so excited by this garden discovery, it certainly made their day!
+Our little ones were most captivated by the special dinosaur display that was on when we visited (not a permanent feature – part of their Art in the Garden instalment series).
+For us just some very nice sculptures hidden in the hilltops, but again the Globetrotters were utterly captivated and so excited by this garden discovery, it certainly made their day!

-Tips Western Cape and Cape Town with Kids
+Top Tips for visiting Western Cape and Cape Town with Kids

 - Although restaurants were very welcoming of our children, most did not have a high chair – or booster of any sort.
 This was one occasion we wish we had bought our own booster seat or some sort of travelling high chair solution with us.

 - Driving distances can be misleading on a map!
 Although driving conditions are generally O.K. (left-hand side of the road FYI!) and we easily navigated around in a hire car, we found the traffic painstakingly slow at times – there are A LOT of roadworks at present.
 No matter what route you take you end up getting stuck with temporary traffic lights and road closures.
 When you have hungry little ones in the car who’ve finished napping and just want to move this can be utterly painful!
 Bring car activities and try to plan your route carefully but its really unavoidable at places.
 Now don’t ask me about the guy with the stick who you seem to have to pay to NOT steal your car….